coommark/ExpressNewsApi/README.md

 # Complete News/Blog API using NodeJS (Express), MongoDB with Swagger

-This is the source code for Complete News/Blog API using NodeJS (Express), MongoDB with Swagger - Part 1 of my Complete MERN Stack video tutorial.
+This is the source code for Complete News/Blog API using NodeJS (Express), MongoDB with Swagger - Part 1 of my Complete MERN Stack video tutorial. **[Click here to check it out](https://bit.ly/3ylPSHk).**

 ## Watch YouTube Video Here: